SnowEx/uavsar_pytools/README.md

 ### Using new DEM to Generate Incidence Angle

 The incidence angle file provided with the uavsar images is generated using the [SRTM dem](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1).
 If you want to generate incidence angles using a high resolution dem use the `calc_inc_angle` function.
+This will require georeferencing the look vector file and exporting the x,y, and z components of this look vector.

 ```
 from uavsar_pytools.incidence_angle import calc_inc_angle
 dem = numpy array or .tif file path of dem resampled to match uavsar.
-lkv_x = numpy array or .tif file path of x component of look vector file (.lkv) provided with the uavsar images.
+lkv_x = numpy array or .tif file path of x component of look vector file (.lkv)
+lkv_y = numpy array or .tif file path of y component of look vector file (.lkv)
+lkv_z = numpy array or .tif file path of z component of look vector file (.lkv)
 calc_inc_angle(dem, lkv_x, lkv_y, lkv_z)
 ```